 I am an astrophysicist involved in preparations of the PLATO space mission of the European Space Agency.

-My special interest is in the detection, orbital evolution, and
+data analysis, and data mining.
+My scientific interest is in the detection, orbital evolution, and

-2018/Feb/20: Space.com reports on my research paper "The nature of the giant exomoon candidate Kepler-1625 b-i" (Heller 2018)
+2018/Feb/20: Scientific American reports on my research paper "The nature of the giant exomoon candidate Kepler-1625 b-i" (Heller 2018)

-2017/Nov/21: Public talk at the University of Göttingen "Aufbruch zu den Sternen: Mit Breakthrough Starshot zu α Centauri und seinen Planeten" (press release Förderverein Planetarium Göttingen e.V.)
+2017/Nov/21: Delivered public talk "Aufbruch zu den Sternen: Mit Breakthrough Starshot zu α Centauri und seinen Planeten" to the Förderverein Planetarium Göttingen e.V.